 But if you want to avoid paying interest, you should pay the entire $2,000 statement balance.
 Paying the full statement balance is a smart way to escape interest charges.

-Now, you don’t have to pay the outstanding balance to steer clear of interest and fees.
+You don’t have to pay the outstanding balance to steer clear of interest and fees.
 Paying the statement balance will take care of that.

 But if you pay the entire outstanding balance, you can lower your credit utilization ratio.
 This ratio refers to the amount of money you owe on all of your credit cards divided by the total of the credit card limits on your cards.